Curetix/webfiction-scraper/README.md

 # Web Fiction Scraper

-Scrapes web fictions into an eBook format.
+This project aims to easily and quickly turn any Web Fiction into an eBook for your eReader.

 ## Installation